All writers make mistakes, even best-selling authors.

 He walked to the shop and bought a loaf of bread.

-Readers know how walking works, you don’t need to explain it, unless there is a good reason.
+Readers know how walking works, you don’t need to explain it, or that it starts, unless there is a good reason.

 He turned left into Picard Street, looked up and to the right, and turned right into Doris Lane.